How Bitcoins Are Taxed in UK?

 If you are personally involved in buying and selling Bitcoins, the gain (or loss) is subject to capital gains tax.
 The capital gains tax on bitcoin can be calculated using regular capital gains calculations.

-Depending on your tax bracket for the year 2017, that could range from a tax rate of 10 percent to 39.6 percent. if you sell bitcoin after owning it for more than one year, it is taxed as a long-term gain.
+If you sell bitcoin after owning it for more than one year, it is taxed as a long-term gain.
 Taxable rates on those gains range from 0 to 20 percent, with higher-income households paying the highest rate.

 I have been gifted bitcoin, what will be the tax implications in this scenario?